What's the use of learning to solve differential equations if you don't know how to apply it to real-life situations?

 Vector Multiplication: Cross Product

-We define the cross product of two three-dimensional vectors a and by the requirements:
+We define the cross product of two three-dimensional vectors a and b by the requirements:

-• × is a vector that is perpendicular to both and b.
+- a × b is a vector that is perpendicular to both a and b.

-• The direction of a×is determined by the right-hand rule.
-(This means that if we curl the fingers of the right hand from to b, then the thumb points in the direction of × b.)
+- The direction of a×b is determined by the right-hand rule.
+(This means that if we curl the fingers of the right hand from a to b, then the thumb points in the direction of a × b.)

 Vector Multiplication: Dot Product